yunx-z/MLRC-Bench/MLAgentBench/benchmarks_base/machine_unlearning/README.md

 ## Setup
 You need to manually accept the competition terms and conditions on kaggle.\\
-To be able to use kaggle API, follow the steps and place it in your home directory, you could also place it in 'scripts/.kaggle/kaggle.json' and prepare.py will load it from there.
+To be able to use kaggle API, follow the steps and place it in your home directory, you could also place it in 'scripts/.kaggle/kaggle.json' and prepare.py will load it from there.\\
+Running Test will push a notebook to kaggle, you have to manually submit it.
+The notebook ID will be returned as score for now.

 ```bash
 # Create conda environment